Fictional inflation: What is it?

 Times of crises

-Over the past four years, businesses have faced various crises such as the COVID-19 pandemic and the Russia-Ukraine conflict, resulting in increased costs.
+Over the past four years, businesses have faced various crises such as the COVID-19 pandemic and the Russia-Ukraine conflict, increasing costs.
 But if we zoom out and consider a broader timeframe, as shown in the table below, we can observe numerous extremes.
 Could any buyer have been fully prepared for all these challenges?

 - 2001: Foot-and-Mouth Disease (Europe)